stephaniemagdic/doth_translate/README.md

 ## Learning Goals
 + This application is built using functional components in React.
-+ Router is utilzed to allow a user to navigate back and forth between paths, along with local storage to persist data, grabbing by query param of id on page load to match id in local storage, which allowsa user access to those saved interpretations.
++ Router is utilzed to allow a user to navigate back and forth between paths, and local storage is used to persist data, where applicable components use url query parameters on page load to match id in local storage to retrieve saved interpretations.
 + MVP's user flows for both happy and sad paths are thoroughly tested using Cypress.

 ---